Ecommerce Website Design South Africa: Best Practices for Sales

 What improves ecommerce conversion faster: redesign or checkout fixes?

 Often the faster gains come from fixing friction in product pages, cart behavior, and checkout.
-A full redesign can help, but many stores first need clearer information, better trust cues, and simpler buying flow.
+A full redesign can help, but many stores first need clearer information, better trust cues, and a simpler buying flow.
 Those changes usually affect revenue sooner than broad visual refreshes.

 Bukhosi Moyo